Our experiences have shown that the private medical colleges will not help the govt when their services are needed the most

 Unlike the developed world, the Nepali government is unable to provide monetary support to its citizens during the time they have to stay indoors when lockdowns or prohibitory orders are in force.

 While those working for the government continue to receive regular salaries, those working in the private sector and daily wage workers must fend for themselves.

 It is at times like these that charity organisations and NGOs and business groups must be active to help those in need, especially with food.
 Unfortunately, there have been less of them this year during the prohibitory orders that have been clamped in nearly all of the country's districts.

 It is thus commendable that a Sherpa guide, Ang Phurba, has used his savings to help his colleagues who have been left without work for the last two years as trekking routes have fallen silent due to the pandemic.
 He has been loading his truck with rice, lentils and cooking oil bought with his own money and delivering them to dozens of families in Kathmandu.

 We need more of such individuals in society who will work for the welfare of their fellow beings without expecting any returns.
 Indeed, his exemplary work should inspire others.

-A version of this article appears in print on March 02, 2020 of The Himalayan Times.
+A version of this article appears in the print on June 17, 2021, of The Himalayan Times.